A Very Ambitious Idea

 With the help of pattern thinking and the expansive connectivity of the web, the C3 Living Design Project hopes to collaboratively + collectively clarify the fabric of this emergent story

 Societies are held structured and guided by collectively shared stories.
 With the help of pattern thinking and the expansive intellectual connectivity of the web, the C3 Living Design Project hopes to collaboratively + collectively clarify the fabric of this emergent story.
-The big idea is to make this vital story transparent, visible and actionable.
-This will allow substantially more people can see and act on its potential for rapidly evolutionizing the way we live, think and see the world, and each other.
+The big idea is to make this vital story transparent, visible and actionable allowing substantially more people to see and act on its potential for rapidly evolutionizing the way we live, think and see the world, and each other.
 As the late Jesuit Priest Pierre Teilhard De Chardin stated (prior to the internet) “It is not our heads or our bodies which we must bring together, but our hearts, [humanity] is building its composite brain beneath our eyes.”
 Bringing together our hearts requires a good story.

-The C3LD Project compliments and leverages existing living design approaches by pooling their collective knowledge with that of the broader noosphere.
+The C3LD Project compliments and leverages existing Living Designtm approaches by pooling their collective knowledge with that of the broader noosphere.